 “It’s hard to understand what you mean by this though.
 How can you in one breath put his knowledge as an A, and then say he puts no effort in?”
 After the kind of evasive, beat-around-the-bush answers only a teacher can truly perfect, we concluded that I wasn’t challenged enough at school.
 Well that’s some revelation, ain’t it, but it’s not about to change anytime soon.

 Honestly, the years bridging the gap between twelve and sixteen are filled with misbehaviour, skiving school, and getting myself in dangerous situations for fun.
 My parents could not control me, because when they tried, I’d simply run away and disappear for a few days.
-Among my favourite extra-curricular activities were berating the police and running away, winding up any bystanders that’d bite, so we could run away, running across the rooftops of buildings and jumping gaps between them, running through gardens knocking on doors as we went—come to think of it, there was a lot of running.
+Among my favourite extra-curricular activities were berating the police and running away, winding up any bystanders that’d bite so we could, you guessed it, run away.
+We ran across the rooftops of buildings and jumped the gaps between them, ran through gardens knocking on doors as we went.
+Come to think of it, there was a lot of running.

 Maybe that’s a metaphor for all of us in that ragtag bunch of tracksuit wearing, baseball cap sporting yobs.
 All that time spent finding people to run away from, when all that time we were running away from ourselves, each for our own unique reasons.